Get in Touch

 In this module, you will:

-• Design reports for filtering in government use.
+• Design reports for filtering for government.

-• Design reports with slicers for government use.
+• Design reports with slicers for government.

-• Apply consumption-time filtering for government reports.
+• Apply consumption-time filtering for government.

 Lessons